CSBinusInternational/Alysha_BarChart_html/README.md

 ### Features
   - Responsive dashboard
   - Minimalistic
+  - Sidebar menu
   - Hoverable information

-Reference/learning resources used can be found within the HTML code.
+Reference/learning resources used are embedded in the HTML code.